davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 </br />
 Once you've got your breakpoint then you're ready to proceed.

-> *Definition* A `breakpoint` is an intentional stopping or pausing place in a program, put in place for debugging purposes.
-It is also sometimes simply referred to as a pause.
-More generally, a breakpoint is a means of acquiring knowledge about a program during its execution.
-During the interruption, the programmer inspects the test environment to find out whether the program is functioning as expected.

 ### Fire up a debug session in IntelliJ
 You've created a breakpoint at this point but you're technically not debugging yet.
-We have to run our application in a special debug mode in order to get the ability to single step through the code line by line.
+We have to run our application in a special debug mode in order to get the ability to single step through the code.

 You can do this by simply clicking on Run -> Debug